Axis Integrated Mental Health logo

 Overview of Mental Health Providers: Who Does What?

-Here’s a quick breakdown of the most common mental health professionals and what they offer:
+Here’s a quick breakdown of the most common mental health professionals and what they offer.
+But you can also learn more about the differences between counselors vs. therapists vs. psychiatrists on our blog.

 • Therapists (LCSW, LPC, LMFT): Provide talk therapy and help with emotional and behavioral concerns.